-- The breeding success in the German Great Bustard population is much to low for a long-term survival. - The main limiting factor is predation in Great Bustards as well as in many other groundbreeding bird species. - In most studies on ground-breeding birds, predatory mammals account for low nest survival (most often between 70 and 80 %).
-Juveniles are threatened by a mixture of mammals and birds. - Fox-free areas that are fenced-off proved to be successful source habitats (see fig. for the period 1990-2016) even if Ravens and Hooded Crows cause losses of broods there.
+- The breeding success in the German Great Bustard population is much too low for a long-term survival. - The main limiting factor is predation in Great Bustards as well as in many other ground-breeding bird species. - In most studies on ground-breeding birds, predatory mammals account for low nest survival (most often between 70 and 80 % of predation altogether).
+Juveniles are threatened by a mixture of mammals and birds. - Fox-free areas that are fenced-off proved to be successful source habitats (see fig. for the period 1990-2021, SPA "Havellaendisches Luch", n=961 nest sites in enclosures, n=670 outside these).
+Ravens and Hooded Crows cause losses of broods inside.
+White-tailed Eagles are increasingly a nuisance for breeding females.

-- The current success of predatory mammals (incl. neozoons like racoon and racoon dog) is a result of rabies vaccination and nearly unlimited resources for these species. - Hunting pressure must be very high for any effect. - Predation has to be considered in the context of a variety of environmental factors. - Climate change could become an additional threat: during the last years extreme weather events affected the breeding success negatively, mainly severe rainfalls with flooding of the destroyed, hydrophobic fen ground.
+- Anti-predation fences (enclosures) must be well-situated in order to provide enough food.
+Otherwise the might act as ecological traps. - The current success of predatory mammals (incl. neozoons like racoon and racoon dog) is a result of rabies vaccination and nearly unlimited resources for these species. - Hunting pressure on ground predators must be very high for any effect.
+Low or medium level hunting pressure has no positive effect; in contrast it could even accelerate population dynamics if the mammal species. - Predation has to be considered in the context of a variety of environmental factors. - Climate change could become an additional threat: during the last years extreme weather events affected the breeding success negatively, mainly severe rainfalls with flooding of the destroyed, hydrophobic fen ground, but also lacking insect food and even dicot plants in periods of drought.